EstiBamberger/BunkTurs/README.md

 1. Clone the repository from GitHub: git clone https://github.com/EstiBamberger/BunkTurs.git
-2. Set up your database connection string in the configuration file.
+2. Update the database schema by run the following command in the "Package Manager Console":
+Update-Database
 3. Build and run the application.